 Transmission: Ingestion of fecal matter, even in microscopic amounts.
 Outbreaks are usually associated with contaminated water supply in countries with poor sanitation.

-Vaccination: There is currently no FDA-approved vaccine for Hepatitis E.
+Vaccination: There is currently no Food and Drug Administration (FDA)-approved vaccine for Hepatitis E.

 - Hepatitis A, Hepatitis B and Hepatitis C are all different diseases.
 Each type of hepatitis is caused by a different virus and spread in different ways.
 Hepatitis A does not cause a long-term infection, although it can make people very sick.
 Hepatitis B and Hepatitis C can become chronic, life-long infections and lead to serious health problems.

 - Chronic hepatitis is a leading cause of liver cancer.
 Chronic hepatitis can cause serious damage to the liver, including liver damage, cirrhosis, and even liver cancer.